In Conversation With Saurajay Nanda, Founder, Chambers of Saurajay Nanda

 Putting in 2/3 hours before Court begins is important because a lot can be done in that time and I also add and revise my notes for matters I need to argue.
 Court hours can mean waiting and running from one to other (Delhi HC, NCLT, NCLAT, SC), but I use this time to work and read legal developments across sectors.
 I can work out of almost any situation with the help of music and my earphones.
 It cancels out the noise and allows me hear myself think.

-Court is followed by conferences and heavy draftings later in the evening.
+Court is followed by conferences and heavy drafting later in the evening.
 I try to be home by 10 pm, but I do work at home as well.
 Cold showers in the morning and once home helps me reset.

-Can you tell us about one notable case you have been involved in during your career?
+Can you tell us about one notable case you have been involved in during your career.

 It is hard to identify one, and I have handled a number of high-value and complex matters resulting in landmark judgments.
 However, working on the matter relating to the Indian Premier League media rights when I was associated with Tuli & Co is the first to come to mind.
 Briefly, put, the dispute was in relation to the Indian Premier League media rights back in 2008.
 We represented World Sport Group, the only successful bidder for the untested IPL.